The Dark Eye: Book of Heroes interview — Bringing procedurally generated stories to RPGs

 “Our original ideas are really old.
 Some come from years ago, some from The Secret World MMO back in the day,” Rossi said.
 “For us, it was how we could build a game that reacts to the character — we wanted to do a multiplayer game that’s easy to hop in-and-hop out.
 We’re all getting older and don’t have as much time on our hands, and there’s not many RPGs without you spending tens of hours [playing].”

 Each playthrough should take 5 or so hours, so Random Potion wanted to make this a game with lots of replayability.
-“If you die in adventure, you lose progress, but it’s so short, it’s 30-40 minutes, so you start again,” he said.
+“If you die in adventure, you lose progress, but it’s so short, it’s 30-40 minutes, so you start again,” she said.
 “You lose progress in the current adventure, not your whole progress.”

 Why start with Dark Eye?